SR-G/bambu-lab-observer/README.md

 | `Disabled`                  | No        | `false`                   | May be used to temporarily skip one printer without removing its configuration                                             |
 | `Comment`                   | No        | -                         | Not used but may allow to add any string inside the configuration of one printer                   |

+## TODO

+- [ ] Push/publish the source code (currently under stabilization)
+- [ ] Try to monitor the amount of filament used for each part
+- [ ] Add some notifications mechanizms through rules
+- [ ] Build in some way (.JS, XLS, ...) a simple reporting with some graphs (number of prints over the weeks, running times, ...)